On the Strong Feller Property of Stochastic Delay Differential Equations with Singular Drift: Application to Stochastic Delay Differential Equations

 Now, we can summarize the strategy for showing the strong Feller property in a few steps without specifying the details: show that \begin{enumerate} \item the drift-free version of the original equation has a unique strong solution $M^x$ for each initial value $x$. \item $M$ has the strong Feller property and for every sequence $(x_n)_{n\in\N}$ with $x_n\to x$, one has

-(without specifying the state space). \item The equation with drift has for each initial value $x$ a weak solution $X^x$ that is unique in distribution. \item For every initial value $x$, $\Prob_{X^x}$ has a density with respect to $\Prob_{M^x}$ such that for any sequence $(x_n)_{n\in\N}$ with $x_n\to x$, one has
+\item The equation with drift has for each initial value $x$ a weak solution $X^x$ that is unique in distribution. \item For every initial value $x$, $\Prob_{X^x}$ has a density with respect to $\Prob_{M^x}$ such that for any sequence $(x_n)_{n\in\N}$ with $x_n\to x$, one has

 As illustrated by the previous example, Theorem \ref{goodconv} is the key element for verifying this step since one has to deal with discontinuous coefficients. \end{enumerate} If, in addition, the equation with drift has for each initial value $x$ a unique strong solution $X^x$ such that for every sequence $(x_n)_{n\in\N}$ with $x_n\to x$, one has